MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/adyen-support.md

 # required metadata

 title: Troubleshoot Dynamics 365 Payment Connector for Adyen issues
-description: This topic provides information on how to get support when you have issues with the Microsoft Dynamics 365 Payment Connector for Adyen.
+description: This topic provides troubleshooting guidance on how to get support when you have issues with the Microsoft Dynamics 365 Payment Connector for Adyen.
 author: Reza-Assadi
 manager: AnnBe
 ms.date: 02/23/2021